smartspaces-io/smartspaces-dependencies/README.md

-interactivespaces-dependencies
+smartspaces-dependencies
 ==============================

-Dependencies for building Interactive Spaces so they are found in one location.
+Dependencies for building Smart Spaces so they are found in one location.